s292567/ThesisApplication/ThesisApplication/API.md

   - `200 Ok`: The application status has been changed
   - `500 Internal Server Error`: Generic server error

-## Browse Applications for Proposal
+## Browse Applying Students for Proposal
 **GET `API/thesis/applications/students?proposalId=`**

 Returns all Student entries in a list that applied for a specific proposal.
 The request can only be made by a user with professor